theopensystemslab/planx-new/README.md

 planx-new is a monorepo containing our full application stack.
 Here's a quick summary of what you'll find here:

 - `api.planx.uk` is a Node/Express server and REST endpoints
 - `editor.planx.uk` is our React frontend, which consists of two main environments: an "editor" for service designers and a "preview" for public applicants.
-Our components are written with Material UI and follow GOV.UK design patterns
+Our components are written with Material UI and broadly follow GOV.UK design patterns
-- [`hasura.planx.uk`](https://hasura.io/) is a GraphQL engine for our PostgreSQL database
+- `hasura.planx.uk` is a [Hasura](https://hasura.io/) GraphQL engine for our PostgreSQL database
-- [`sharedb.planx.uk`](https://github.com/share/sharedb) is a library for realtime document collaboration based on JSON Operational Transformation (OT) used in our "editor" environment
+- `sharedb.planx.uk` is our implementation of [ShareDB](https://github.com/share/sharedb), a library for realtime document collaboration based on JSON Operational Transformation (OT) used in our "editor" environment
 - `infrastructure` is [Pulumi](https://www.pulumi.com/) infrastructure-as-code for configuring and managing our AWS environments

 ## Running Locally